Do minor interactions trigger star formation in galaxy pairs?

 We obtain the stellar mass and the star formation rate (SFR) of the galaxies from the {\it{StellarMassFSPSGranWideNoDust}} table.
 These are calculated using the Flexible Stellar Population Synthesis (FSPS) model \citep{conroy09}.
-The effects of the fibre aperture in these measurements are appropriately taken into account by using the aperture correction schemes described in \citet{brinchmann04}.
 We retrieve the information of internal reddening E(B-V) of the galaxies from the {\it{emmissionLinesPort}} table which is based on publicly available Gas AND Absorption Line Fitting (GANDALF) \citep{gandalf} and penalised PIXEL Fitting (pPXF) \citep{ppxf}.
 We correct for the dust attenuation in the source galaxy by using its internal reddening E(B-V).
 While downloading the above information, we consider only those galaxies which have their $scienceprimary$ flag set to 1.
 This ensures that only the galaxies with high quality spectra are used in our analysis.
 Further, we obtain morphological information of the galaxies in three volume limited samples by cross-matching their $SpecObjID$ with the galaxies in Galaxy Zoo \citep{lintott08}.
-We identify elliptical and spiral galaxies respectively as those which have their elliptical and spiral debiased vote fraction > 0.8.
+We identify elliptical and spiral galaxies respectively as those which have their elliptical and spiral debiased vote fraction $>$ 0.8.
 We also obtain the information about the presence of a dominant bulge and a bar in the galaxies in our sample by cross-matching their $SpecObjID$ with the galaxies in Galaxy Zoo 2 \citep{willett}.
 We also identify the paired galaxies with an AGN by cross-matching their $SpecObjID$ with the galaxies present in the MPA-JHU spectroscopic catalogue \citep{brinchmann04, kauffmann03b}.